eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/deploy-your-microservice.md

     to: Rest API
 ```

-Which will effectively create the following pipeline for our data `Sensor` -> `Moving Average` -> `Rest API`
+Which will effectively create the following pipeline for your data `Sensor` -> `Moving Average` -> `Rest API`

 ## Update the application

-Now that our config YAML file is ready and describes the new state of our application, we can use `iofogctl` to deploy our application.
+Now that your config YAML file is ready and describes the new state of your application, you can use `iofogctl` to deploy your application.

 ```bash
 $ iofogctl deploy application -f init/tutorial/config.yaml